School Science Lessons

 Xanthophylls

-Xanthophylls are hydrocarbons + oxygen, and are usually yellow pigments.
+Xanthophylls are hydrocarbons + oxygen, and are usually yellow pigments in the leaves of most plants.

 In the leaves of deciduous plants, green chlorophyll covers up the yellow from the carotenoid pigments, except during autumn.